Keith Little - Biography

 Throughout a forty plus year performing career, Keith has been a key member of many national and international touring bands.
 Beginning with the Vern Williams Band, Rose Maddox, and continuing with San Francisco Bay area’s Grant Street String Band, and High Country, (recording "Home To Me" for Swallow Records), the Country Gentlemen ("Return Engagement" for Rebel Records), Ricky Skaggs & Kentucky Thunder ("My Father’s Son" for the Sony Label), Lonesome Standard Time ("Lonesome As It Gets" for Sugar Hill), the David Grisman Bluegrass Experience ("DGBX", and "Muddy Roads" for Acoustic Disc), and the Peter Rowan Bluegrass Band (recording the GRAMMY nominated "Legacy", and "Old School" for Compass Records), Keith has maintained a continuous presence on the national and international concert and festival circuit.
 At home on center stage, or in a supporting role, Keith performs as a solo artist, and with his group the LittleBand.
 He also appears regularly with long-time friend and collaborator Jim Nunally, and is a featured member of the David Grisman Bluegrass Experience.

 In addition to his studio and performing work, Keith’s compositions have been recorded by Claire Lynch, Tim O’Brien, Country Gentlemen, Longview, Crystal Gayle, Vern Williams, and the Whites (among others).
 In 2018, Keith was chosen for the first “Master Artist Award”, given in collaboration between Whippoorwill Arts and the Freshgrass Foundation, which included a feature article in "No Depression" magazine, and a series of appearances with "Emerging Artist Award" winner and longtime friend Molly Tuttle.
-Keith is a proud 35-year Life member of the American Federation of Musicians, a professional member of the IBMA, and NARAS, and is an honorary lifetime member of the California Bluegrass Association.
-Keith and his family live in the Sierra Nevada “Gold Country” foothills, near Garden Valley, California.
+Keith is a proud 36-year Life member of the American Federation of Musicians, a professional member of the IBMA, the OBA, and is an honorary lifetime member of the California Bluegrass Association.
+Keith now makes his home in the Greensprings Mountain area of southern Oregon, near Ashland.